jsotiro/docker-multiscan/README.md

 export SNYK_TOKEN=<your snyk token>
 ```
 ## Installing dmscan
-Install the python packages required by running from the command line and in the project's directory (eg docker-multiscan) run
+Install the python packages required by running from the command line and in the project's directory (eg docker-multiscan)
 ```
 pip install -r requirements.txt
 ```